pykeen/pykeen/docs/source/tutorial/using_mlflow.rst

 in the left column.

 .. image:: ../img/mlflow_tutorial_1.png
-  :alt: Alternative text
+  :alt: MLflow home

 If you click on the experiment, you'll see this:

 .. image:: ../img/mlflow_tutorial_2.png
-  :alt: Alternative text
+  :alt: MLflow experiment view

 HPO Example
 -----------